 Giggling, they pointed to a weird chimpmunk scuttling across the landscape.
 We started chatting, and I learned that Courtney and Paul were planning to do the same hike as me that day.
 Yay!
 I wasn’t the only insane person.

 When we reached the bottom, we stopped on a sandy beach to share our snacks and watch the river rafts drift by.
-We chatted with a group of sun-drenched pirates who were on the water for a month, and this was just two weeks into their trip.
+We joked with a group of sun-drenched pirates who were on the water for a month, and this was just two weeks into their trip.

 After our break, our jaws dropped at the vertical cliff jutting up in front of us.

 Talking and laughing with my new friends made the rest of the hike go by without any problems.
 The most beautiful part was the Indian Gardens, where the Native Americans used to live.
-The shady oak trees and meandering stream felt like a safe haven from the hot, harsh canyon heat.
+The shady oak trees and meandering stream felt like a safe haven from the harsh canyon heat.

 The last mile was the toughest.
 With 17 miles down and one to go, and the sun descending, we didn’t talk much as we trudged up the final mile.

 When we finally reached the top, I didn’t feel any huge accomplishment.
 In fact, I knew that I could do it all along, despite what the bus driver said.

 While adventures like this may seem intimidating at first, when I complete them I feel stronger, like I am capable of anything.
 I felt these bursts of confidence often while I was traveling for 2 and a half years in New Zealand, Australia, and Southeast Asia.
 I would set goals – I want to volunteer on an organic farm!
 I want to live and work in a foreign city!
 I want to attend a traditional Thai massage school! – and when I completed them, I felt like I was ticking off points on my bucket list.

 It’s not just about checking points off a list, though.
 It’s about the feelings and emotions that I associate with those things.
 It’s about what I learn and how I grow that makes these fulfilling experiences.